chakrit/timer-shim/README.md

 `timer.setInterval`
 Schedules a function to run repeatedly every set interval.
 Returns a TIMER-SHIM handle.

+`timer.pause`
+Pauses all timing functions that has not yet run and all functions that may be scheduled in the future.

+`timer.resume`
+Resumes all scheduled function as though the time hasn't flickered.

+`timer.wind( time )`
+Only works when paused.
+Winds the internal clock by the specified `time` (in ms) running anything that is scheduled to be run in that amount of time. `resume()`-ing after this point will execute any scheduled functions as though `time` has passed (i.e. shorter timeout, shorter first invocation of interval function)

 # OVERLOADS

 Both `timer.timeout` and `timer.interval` can be called in either of the following ways: